Hawkins154/WHSTechNotes/journal.md

 # December 16, 2024
 Journal Prompt: Are you looking forward to the winter break?
 Response: I am looking forward to winter break so that I can relax.
 I also shouldn't have any work to do.
+# January 8, 2025
+Response: I enjoyed learning how to use new commands in ProjectStem.
+I think this class would be better if the curriculum were enforced more.
+A lot of us don't get work done because there isn't much keeping us from doing nothing the entire period.
+For this semester, I'd like to learn how to use coding languages to create useful programs.
+Right now, learning some basic Java would be helpful so I could perform better in Computer Science UIL.
+I am interested in pursuing certifications in this course so that I have career options once I graduate.
+I don't know what certifications I need to get a job in computer science, but I'm aiming for a Python certification right now.
+I would need a focused curriculum to do so.